louiemiranda/learn-go/README.md

 # learn-go

-Branch for go-lang using plugins to do match calculations.
+Branch for go-lang using plugins to do math calculations.

 ## Compile